 Psi Chi Applications

 Applications for Psi-Chi are accepted in the fall and spring semesters.
 Deadlines are October 15th and February 15th, respectively. if the deadline falls on a weekend, applications will be due the following Monday.
-Applications should be submitted to Valerie Johnson, either in her office (Room 430) or in her mailbox on the second floor.
+The online Psi Chi Application will be available in mid-September.

 Psi Chi Officer Positions

 Vice President: Melissa Ertl